uw-biomedical-ml/detectron2-rpd-yb/README.md

 Once inside the folder, run the following command to run the model:

-python run_program.py %input% %output% --bm --bmo --im --ptid --imgid
+python run_program.py %dataset% %input% %output% --bm --bmo --im --ptid --imgid

 Required flags:

+%dataset% = name of the dataset

 %input% = path to the input .csv file